isomerpages/ura-lkywcp/_nomination/1-stage-b.md

 #### **Important notes**

-- A fresh and complete set of report is required for each cycle as previously submitted materials will not be taken into consideration,
+- A fresh and complete set of report is required for each cycle as previously submitted materials will not be taken into consideration.
 - Please ensure the timely delivery of all submission materials.
 - An incomplete report or a submission that is not prepared using the official report template may be considered invalid.
 - The Prize Secretariat shall arrange and pay for in-person jury travels to the city where necessary.